The Shed Carne Adovada

 Pork Santa Fe

-There aren’t many opportunities to eat in a building that dates to 1692, but that’s just what the Carswell family offers to tourists and locals in central Santa Fe.
-The Shed originally occupied an old wood shed on Burro Alley in 1953, then moved to more historic (and comfortable) setting at Prince Plaza in 1960.
-Over the years the Carswells developed a deeper commitment to New Mexican cuisine, including this week’s Dose of Vitamin P: Carne Adovada.
+There aren’t many opportunities to eat in a building that dates to 1692.
+However, that’s just what the Carswell family offers to tourists and locals in central Santa Fe.
+The Shed originally occupied an old wood shed on Burro Alley in 1953, then moved to a more historic (and comfortable) setting at Prince Plaza in 1960.
+Over the years the Carswells developed a deeper commitment to New Mexican cuisine, including Carne Adovada.

-The Carne Adovada Plate ($10.50) consisted of fork tender chunks of pork slow-roasted in a rich red chile, garlic and oregano sauce.
+The Carne Adovada Plate ($10.50) consisted of fork tender pork chunks slow-roasted in a rich red chile, garlic and oregano sauce.
 Courtney Carswell said he prefers the sandia chile, a long Anaheim hybrid from Hatch, the chile capital of New Mexico.
-Green chilies are harvested earlier in the season, before they develop red color.
-Red are sweeter, smokier.
-The plate came with a side salad, pinto beans, a chile-slathered cheddar enchilada and a clever “dry” posole with hominy kernels stewed with pulled pork, garlic, oregano and MORE red red chile.
+Farmers harvest green chilies earlier in the season, before they develop red color.
+Red Hatch chiles are sweeter and smokier.
+The plate came with a side salad, pinto beans, a chile-slathered cheddar enchilada and a clever “dry” posole.
+Hominy kernels stewed with pulled pork, garlic, oregano and MORE red chile.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.